arun2002k/Web_Animation/README.md

 # Web_Animation
-Simple Animation using Anime characters.
+Simple Animation using HTML 5.
+I have provided some other png and gif files for customisation.
+Try it out!.